Have an awesome elephant experience in stunning rural Thailand

 To begin your Thai travels, you’ll need to arrive into Suvarnabhumi Airport (BKK) in Bangkok between 6am and 10pm on your start date where you’ll be met and taken directly to your Bangkok accommodation for a two night stay.
 Airport pickup is included.
 You will then travel by train (accompanied by a guide) to Surin.
 Please note that at certain times of the year the train journey may be replaced by coach travel.

-You can depart at any time on your end date.
+You can depart from Surin at any time on your end date.
 A return transfer back to Bangkok is not included but the local team can help you arrange this.
 As the journey from Surin to Bangkok takes around 7 hours we strongly recommend you spend an extra night in Bangkok after your programme and fly home the day after your programme ends.
 Our co-ordinators in country can help you book an extra night in Bangkok.

 Accommodation is included during your stay in Thailand.
 You will spend your first two nights staying in a hostel in Bangkok.
 While in Surin, you will spend three nights a week staying at the elephant village (Monday, Tuesday & Wednesday nights), living with the village elder and his family, and the rest of the week you will stay in a shared volunteer house in Surin.
 If you are travelling with friends, we can make sure you are placed at the same accommodation.